moogacs/docs.buf.build/docs/tour/use-remote-generation.md

 ## 16.5 Updating Versions {#updating-versions}

 When you update your module and push new commits, you can update your library version by incrementing the final element in the synthetic version (described above).

-To demonstrate, make a simple change by adding a simple comment to the `PetStoreService`:
+To demonstrate, make a simple change by adding a comment to the `PetStoreService`:

 ```terminal
 $ cd petapis